Key Takeaways

 }

-The @Entity annotation specifies a class corresponds to a table in the database.
-Each member of the class corresponds to a column in the database.
-For example, the author table will have a column first_name and last_name.
+The @Entity annotation signifies that a class maps to a table in the database.
+Class members map to database columns.
+For example, the author table will have first_name and last_name columns.

-The @Id annotation signifies a class member is the primary key for that table.
-This is often used in combination with @GeneratedValue to automatically manage id generation for you.
+The @Id annotation marks a member as the primary key for the table.
+It's usually used with @GeneratedValue to manage ID generation automatically.

 Managing relationships between entities